holaphil/amazing-maple-e08ae/src/pages/portfolio/project-8.md

 ---
 Co-founded Pegshot in 2010, arguably the first location-based mobile photo AND video sharing application available on the Apple iPhone.

+and is one of those examples of a Take a picture or video and instantly show off what's happening where you are with your mobile phone.
+Mobile Application Quickly Ties Photo & Video Content To Location Take a picture or video and instantly show off what's happening where you are with your mobile phone.
+Peg shots to places, events or brands + share them online!

+Launched in 2009, Pegshot was a powerfully simple way to instantly broadcast mobile media (videos & photos) while also tagging media to places and events.
+Over time, Pegshot precursor to newer photo sharing services, including Instagram and Color.

 > "Design is not a single object or dimension.
 Design is messy and complex." - Natasha Jen